Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Experiments

 \subsection{Experiment Details and Results}

 We perform experiments on the EyePACS, CelebA, and FairFace datasets, considering the challenging case of severe data imbalance where training data is completely missing for one protected subgroup (e.g., diseased dark skin individuals for EyePACS).
+We also perform additional experiments on the Adult and COMPAS datasets.